White House may have little chance of blocking Bolton testimony

 Download the NBC News app for full coverage of the Senate impeachment trial

-Letting the courts into the process would "expose the political life of the country to months, or perhaps years, of chaos."
+Letting the courts into the process would "expose the political life of the country to months, or perhaps years, of chaos," it said.